jakeatgalileo/game0/README.md

 # TODO + Improvements

 1. Either websearch for references to existing games and pull in those resources during runtimes or build an asset library to reference from.
+2. Some things like the tools are hard-coded so need to implement a mechanism to get game design + UI elements.
+Maybe separate LLM calls?